Allenby Gardens

 Allenby Gardens performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-University qualifications among Allenby Gardens residents aged 15 and above (30.6%) exceed the South Australian average (25.7%).
-Bachelor degrees are most prevalent at 22.0%, followed by postgraduate qualifications (5.9%) and graduate diplomas (2.7%).
-Vocational credentials are held by 29.9% of residents aged 15 and above, with advanced diplomas comprising 9.4% and certificates making up 20.5%.
+University qualifications in Allenby Gardens are held by 30.6% of residents aged 15+, which is higher than the South Australian average of 25.7%.
+Bachelor degrees are the most common at 22.0%, followed by postgraduate qualifications (5.9%) and graduate diplomas (2.7%).
+Vocational credentials are also prominent, with 29.9% of residents aged 15+ holding them.

 Frequently Asked Questions - Education